clavisound/SlimLoRa/README.md

 # About EEPROM (store session)

 Store session works with two 'systems'.
-With static memory location (Arduino style; This is the DEFAULT) and dynamic memory locatiosn (AVR style)
+With static memory location (Arduino style; This is the DEFAULT) and dynamic memory locatiosn (AVR style).
 If you choose in SlimLoRa.h AVR style by disabling Arduino style with `ARDUINO_EEPROM 0` and compile with different options, or if you change part of your sketch relative to EEPROM (EEMEM) the address of the data are changing places!
 This is "[bug](https://arduino.stackexchange.com/a/93879/59046)" on avr/eeprom.h.
 So... if you changing stuff on your sketch and your device is already joined: ERASE ALL THE EEPROM to re-join.

 ---

 **Note:**

-Original message from Hendrik Hagendorn [some parts deleted].
+# Original message from Hendrik Hagendorn [some parts deleted]. #

 This library evolved from a fun project [LoRa-ATtiny-Node](https://github.com/novag/LoRa-ATtiny-Node).
 It was never meant to run on more powerful UCs than an ATtiny85.
 This fork of the original library tries to support the Arduino ecosystem.